Awards for International Students

 **Princeton and Berkeley campus programs ONLY - now open to internaitonal students and DACA students**

 RHODES SCHOLARSHIP · Two- or three-year award to study at the University of Oxford in any program/field for students with outstanding academic achievements, significant leadership experience, and commitment to the common good (apply through home country; age limits and residency/university attendance requirements vary by country).

-**Non-US Rhodes competitions take place in Australia, Bermuda, Canada, Germany, Hong Kong, India, Jamaica and Commonwealth Caribbean, Kenya, New Zealand, Pakistan, Southern Africa (including South Africa, Botswana, Lesotho, Malawi, Namibia, and Swaziland), Zambia, and Zimbabwe.**
+**Non-US Rhodes competitions take place in the following countries/regions: Australia, Bermuda, Canada, China, Germany, Hong Kong, India, Israel, Jamaica and the Commonwealth Caribbean, Kenya, Malaysia, New Zealand, Pakistan, Southern Africa (including South Africa, Botswana, Lesotho, Malawi, Namibia and Swaziland), SJLP (Syria, Jordan, Lebanon and Palestine), United Arab Emirates, West Africa (Benin, Burkina Faso, Cape Verde, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Mauritania, Niger, Nigeria, the island of Saint Helena, Senegal, Sierra Leone, São Tomé and Principe and Togo), Zambia, and Zimbabwe.

 SCHWARZMAN SCHOLARSHIP · Funds a one-year Master’s in public policy, economics and business, or international studies at Tsinghua University in Beijing, China for students with outstanding academic achievement, leadership experience, and interest in cultural exchange (apply September of senior year or up to age 29).